 Rate and decide

-Some people will be interested in the ability to negotiate business contracts, others on conversations with business partners or colleagues, and others will only limit themselves to the correct formulation of official emails and contracts.
+Decide together with the students what they require and what they expect from this course.
+This will allow you to better establish teaching methods, determine the order in which the material will be introduced, and focus on developing specific language skills.
+And remember: these goals can be different.
+Some students will be interested in the ability to negotiate business contracts, others on conversations with business partners or colleagues, and still others will limit themselves solely to the correct formulation of official emails and contracts.